thetechmarshall/Marshall-21/README.md

-- 👋 Hi, I’m @Marshall-21
+- 👋 Hi, I’m Marshall, Founder/CEO Silverlight Technologies
-- 👀 I’m interested in Web development, Python, Ethical hacking and AI.
+- 👀 I’m a fullstack developer specialized in web3 and blockchain development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript :)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...